-The Annual Meskwaki Powwow originated from the traditional religious and social beliefs of the Meskwaki Tribe.
-Today, it is not so much a religious event, but more of a social gathering.
-Specifically, today’s event is derived from the “Green Corn Dance” and other social events of the Tribe in their early years.
+The Meskwaki Annual Powwow originated from traditional religious and social beliefs of the Meskwaki Tribe.
+The modern day Meskwaki Powwow is derived from the Green Corn Dance and other social events of the tribe in its early years.
 The “Green Corn Dance“ was an annual event that took place during the harvesting of crops, generally in August or occasionally in September if the corn crop matured late.